qalle2/nes-disasm-misc/README.md

 `irriship-simplecontrols.bps.gz`, `irriship-simplecontrols.ips.gz`.
 * Straight Tunnel: Replaces the maze with a straight tunnel.
 Files:
 `irriship-tunnel.bps.gz`, `irriship-tunnel.ips.gz`.
+* Thin Walls: Makes all walls two pixels thinner on the inside of the maze, leaving you more room to maneuver.
+Affects CHR ROM only.
+Files:
+`irriship-thinwalls.bps.gz`, `irriship-thinwalls.ips.gz`.

 ([RHDN](https://www.romhacking.net) doesn't allow hacks of homebrew games.)